 Frequently asked questions

-The below are our most commonly asked questions and answers about dual schooling as a model, and the Accelerator (Playbook, Pro, Academy)
+The below are our most commonly asked questions and answers about dual schooling as a model, the Accelerator, and the Academy.

 What is “dual schooling” vs. dual enrollment?